 - 1 cup milk

 - 16 ounces beer

 - Melt the butter in a large pot over medium heat.
-Add the carrot, onion, and garlic; saute 10 minutes.
+Add the carrot, onion, and garlic; sauté for 10 minutes.

 - Add the flour and stir well.
 Cook, stirring frequently, for 3 minutes until the flour turns golden brown.

 - Combine the milk and half-and-half.
-Slowly pour into flour mixture, whisking constantly until combined.
+Slowly pour into the flour mixture, whisking constantly until combined.

 - Turn the heat up to medium-high and add the beer and mustard.
-Bring to a boil, whisking frequently until foam subsides.
+On medium-high heat, bring to a boil, whisking frequently until the foam subsides.

 - Simmer on low heat for 10 minutes until thick.
 Remove from heat and whisk in the cheese, a handful at a time.
 Taste and add salt and pepper as needed.